redwoodjs/payments/README.md

     - See success or cancel status in location bar after checkout
     - See the session object in console after successful payment

+### Extra

+`yarn rw-d-stripe-checkout <checkout-mode>`

+Destroys all code in app relating to a specific payment-flow/ checkout-mode

 ## Get Involved
 So you would like to be part of this project.
 At this point in time here's how: